jmspit/dodo/DEVELOPER.md

 # Using dodo

-When not using the dodo::common::Application class, include all headers by including dodo.hpp.
+Include all headers by including dodo.hpp.
 Before using any of the dodo functionality, call dodo::initLibrary().
-Call dodo::closeLibrary() to clean up at the end.
+Call dodo::closeLibrary() to clean up before program termination.

 ```C
 #include <dodo.hpp>